pandeyaman08/My-ADK-Agent/README.md

 # My ADK Agent

-This project is a prototype AI agent built using the **Agent Development Kit (ADK)**.
-It demonstrates how to set up and run a basic agent workflow locally using Python and ADK tools.
-The agent uses large language models and tool integrations to respond to queries.
+My ADK Agent is an AI agent prototype built using the Agent Development Kit (ADK).
+The project demonstrates how to setup and run a basic ADK agent using Python and a sample Jupyter notebook.

 ## Features
-- Simple ADK agent setup
-- Uses Python & ADK configuration
+- Setup a simple AI agent using the ADK framework
+- Includes a Jupyter notebook to interact with and test agent logic
-- Demonstrates basic agent responses and tools
+- Demonstrates basic agent operations and configuration

 ## Tech Stack
-Python, ADK, Jupyter Notebook
+Python, Agent Development Kit (ADK), Jupyter Notebook

 ## Setup
+1. Create a Python virtual environment
-1. `python -m venv .venv`
+   `python -m venv .venv`
-2. `source .venv/bin/activate`
+2. Activate the environment and install dependencies:
-3. `pip install -r requirements.txt`
+   `pip install -r requirements.txt`
-4. Create a `.env` file with required API keys

-## Run
-- Open and run the Jupyter notebook (`sample.ipynb`)
+3. Open `sample.ipynb` and run the notebook to experiment with the agent.

+## How to Use
-- Explore the agent logic interactively
+- Run the notebook to interact with the agent logic and see example outputs.